elliotperviz/cmms/md/C01_02/README.md

 ### 1. Initialisation & potential minimisation

-Here, we employ the conjugate gradient algorithm to minimise the potential.
+In this first step, we employ the conjugate gradient algorithm to minimise the potential.

 Change into [1-init](1-init/):
 ```bash